CartONG/cartong-arcgis/README.md

 > TODO: move this to cartong-arcgis-crud

-A `promise` method that stores (add or update options) a list of features in the object's Feature Service.
+A `promise` method that stores (add or update options) a list of features in the class' Feature Service.
 For updates, `objectid` of each feature must be given between the feature's attributes.

-> This method is only available for Feature Services with these actions enabled.
+> :bell: _This method is only available for Feature Services with these actions enabled._

 | Parameter | Mandatory | Type | What is it |
 | --- | :---: | :---: | --- |